sphinx-contrib/typer/CONTRIBUTING.rst

 Static Analysis
 ---------------

-`sphinxcontrib-typer` uses Pylint_ for python linting and mypy_ for static type checking.
-Header imports are also standardized using isort_.
 Before any PR is accepted the following must be run, and static analysis tools should not produce any errors or warnings.
 Disabling certain errors or warnings where justified is acceptable:

 .. code-block:: bash

     poetry run isort sphinxcontrib/typer
     poetry run black sphinxcontrib/typer
-    poetry run pytest
     poetry run doc8 -q doc
     poetry check
     poetry run pip check